Updated 09/03/2025

 Article 123

-Exposures that comply with the following criteria shall be assigned a risk weight of 75 %:
+Exposures that comply with all of the following criteria shall be considered retail exposures:

 (a)